ivopascal/Applied-ML-Template/README.md

 3. To make sure validation and test data are well-balanced, we assigned the **even-numbered days** to the **validation set** and the **odd-numbered days** to the **test set**.
 Since a week has an even number of days, the validation and test data will alternate in which days will contain.

 ## API
-We created an API that allows users to send input and get a prediction back, from a trained model.
-The api offers the option to use and compare two models: random guesser as well as a linear regression model.
+We created an API that allows users to send an input and get a prediction back, from a trained model.
+The API offers the option to use and compare two models: a Random Guesser as well as a Linear Regression Model.
 It also includes proper input validation and returns clear responses, handling HTTPExceptions when something goes wrong.

 ### Structure
 ```